MayaKahlo/mayadelossantos.github.io/_pages/about.md

 I am completing my second co-op assignment as a researcher in Northeastern's Civic A.I.
 Lab under the mentorship of [Dr. Saiph Savage](http://www.saiph.org/).

 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder .

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.